 The CPSC requires toxic products such as this to have child-resistant packaging.
 Since this product did not have the required child-resistant packaging, the CPSC issued the mandatory recall.
 The CPSC regulates products such as essential oils, fragrances, scented candles, household cleaners, etc.

-Since essential oils are generally considered a cosmetic, they are not regulated by the FDA.
-But they can act if the essential oil is unsafe if consumers use it according to the directions on the label or in the product descriptions.
+Since essential oils are generally considered cosmetic, they are not regulated by the FDA.
+However they can act if the essential oil is unsafe if consumers use it according to the directions on the label or in the product descriptions.

 “There is no such thing as a therapeutic essential oil”

 This statement is not true.
 Any essential oil that is 100% pure, is inherently therapeutic.
 But depending on a variety of factors, the quality of some 100% pure essential oils may be better compared to other 100% pure essential oils.

 What most companies who say their essential oils are therapeutic grade are banking on, is that you will think this certification comes from some official-sounding agency such as the Food & Drug Administration or the Federal Trade Commission.

 By claiming their essential oils are therapeutic grade, these companies want you to assume their essential oils are somehow purer are officially recognized as curing various ailments and diseases, and are safe to ingest.

 To prove their claim, they may even have a trademarked Therapeutic certification label that no one else can use that proves their essential oils are certified therapeutic.

 These labels are merely made for marketing purposes and are not recognized as official certification by anyone other than the company that created the label.
 Anyone can create a trademarked label.